Frequently asked questions

 Why Should I Train For Cybersecurity?

-Over the past six years, cybersecurity jobs have increased by 94%.
-If you’re looking for a career in cybersecurity, now is the right time.
+The number of cybersecurity jobs increased by 94% in the last six years.
+If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
 Cybersecurity is a growing industry with a lot of different jobs that offer ample opportunity for career growth.
-Cyberseek claims that there are over 500,000 job openings.
-In the Tampa / St.Petersburg / Clearwater job market, for instance, there are over 6,000 job openings.
-This means that cybersecurity professionals should always be in demand.
+Cyberseek says there are almost 500k job openings.
+Over 6,000 job openings are available in Tampa/ St.Petersburg/ Clearwater, for instance.
+This means cybersecurity professionals will always be in high demand.

 A certification shows that you are able to demonstrate the skills employers require.
-There is also a legal requirement (see above).
-Because of all this, according to a recent Information Week’s, Dark Reading salary survey, 70% of workers in cybersecurity said certifications were the most important training in developing their career.
+The law also requires you to have the right certification (see above).
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
 Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 Can I really finish the training in 5 weeks?

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
 This is because of a less-known government regulation, DOD-8570.
 It has been technically updated to DOD-8140.
 However, it still uses the DOD-8570 chart.
-You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
-CompTIA Security+ is usually the minimum required.
+It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
+Typically the minimum asked for is CompTIA Security+.
 This certification is requested by companies even if they will not work for the government.
-If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.
+These certifications will make you highly sought-after and should not be a problem to get placed.

 How do I start this cybersecurity training program?